Elisabetta Fantone

-Elisabetta Fantone (born August 12, 1982) is a Canadian actress.
+Elisabetta Fantone is a Canadian actress.

 Career

 Recording artist

 In January 2007, Fantone released her first single Feel a remix of the song by Robbie Williams.
 The song was partly translated in Italian and has a house-trance style.
 The song featured on Tycoon Records' MC Mario's Mixdown 2007 distributed by Sony.

-Feel hit no.2 on the Club Mix on Mix 96 (now Virgin Radio).
+Feel hit number 2 on the Club Mix on Mix 96 (now Virgin Radio).
 The song was played on the Quebec television show Minuit, le soir.

 Author

 The book Journal Intime d'une lofteuse, based on Fantone's reality television appearances on "Loft Story 2," was released by Les Publications Charron & Cie in May 2008.